limyunkai19/minimal-mistakes-jekyll/README.md

 ```
 Then, you can type your equation using LaTeX like syntax.
 Refer [here]( https://limyunkai19.github.io/minimal-mistakes-jekyll/math-support/) for more imformation.

-### Use Custom Domain
-First, register your domain name, say `example.com` at any DNS provider.

-Before we start to setup, do note that there are [several ways](https://help.github.com/articles/quick-start-setting-up-a-custom-domain/) to setup an custom domain.
-We will setup our custom domain with apex domain and `www` subdomain, which mean visitor will be able to visit your site on either `www.example.com` or `example.com`.

-Go to your repository settings, under `Custom domain`, type in your custom domain, `example.com` and click **save**.
-Refer to [here](https://help.github.com/articles/adding-or-removing-a-custom-domain-for-your-github-pages-site/) for more detail steps.

-Then, at your DNS provider, create 3 DNS record for your domain:
-- A record for **@** pointing to `username.github.io.` (*mind the extra period!*)
-- CNAME record for **www** pointing to `username.github.io.` (*mind the extra period!*)

-Refer to [here](https://www.namecheap.com/support/knowledgebase/article.aspx/9645/2208/how-do-i-link-my-domain-to-github-pages) and [here](https://gist.github.com/mapsam/ce60b87eea561ea6bdbf) as well as GitHub official help ([`www`](https://help.github.com/articles/setting-up-a-www-subdomain/) and [apex](https://help.github.com/articles/setting-up-an-apex-domain/)) for more information.

 ## Customization
 You can make changes to [Theme files](#theme) or the `_config.yml` files to customize your site styles and look.
-I have made the following customization based on Minimal Mistakes theme.
+I have made the following customization based on the [Minimal Mistakes theme](https://github.com/mmistakes/minimal-mistakes/tree/4.8.0).

 **Reduce font size** -  [here](https://github.com/limyunkai19/minimal-mistakes-jekyll/blob/c36ed03ec0b4b764a260b420662d7b24d3dc161d/assets/css/main.scss#L11)
 .
 You may change the font size to suit your needs.